RayNawara/rails-sphinx/README.md

 ## Docker

-### Please look at docker-compose.yml and make sure you change mba-orig, it is for your source code.
+### Please look at docker-compose.yml and make sure you change mba-legacy, it is for your source code.
 Mine is /home/ray/

 volumes:<br>
-      - */home/ray/mba-legacy*:/mba-orig<br>
+      - */home/ray/mba-legacy*:/mba-legacy<br>

 To build: